tabenius/build-a-saas-with-next-js-supabase-stripe-and-sequin/15-implement-gated-content-using-row-level-security-with-supabase/README.md

 ## 🔁 Add RLS to the `premium_content` table

 With Sequin syncing your Stripe data right into your Supabase database, you didn't need to create a `profile` table.
-So when you implement RLS on the your `premium_content` table, you'll need to use query that pulls the data from your `stripe` tables.
+So when you implement RLS on the your `premium_content` table, you'll need to use a query that pulls the data from your `stripe` tables.

 To do so, follow Jon's steps to add RLS to the `premium_content` table - but when you create the `subscribed users can select premium content` policy, use the query below: